Groovy (song)

-"Groovy" is a song recorded by South Korean boy group Cravity for their fifth extended play "Master: Piece."
+"Groovy" is a song recorded by South Korean boy group Cravity for their fifth extended play Master: Piece.
 It was released as the album's lead single by Starship Entertainment on March 6, 2023.

 Background and release

 On February 10, 2023, Starship Entertainment announced that Cravity would be releasing their fifth extended play, Master: Piece, on March 6.
 On February 24, the track listing was released, with "Groovy" announced as the lead single.
 On March 4, the music video teaser was released.
 The song was released alongside its music video and the extended play on March 6.
+The Japanese version was released on July 5, 2023, as the group's debut single in Japan, alongside the B-side "I Can't Fight the Feeling".

 Composition

-Musically, 'Groovy' is a song that stands out with the retro pop and hip-hop sensibility of the 2000s, and contains Cravity's unique atmosphere and energy.
+Musically, "Groovy" is a song that "stands out with the retro pop and hip-hop sensibility of the 2000s, and contains Cravity's unique atmosphere and energy".

+Critical reception

+Jeff Benjamin from Billboard describes the single "Groovy" as a song that continues the bright, feel-good energy with additional sparkle and shimmer throughout their discography.
+In addition, he said that the funky rhythmic guitars have brought back some of Cravity's smoothest and coolest hooks to date, before the chorus of the song bursts into an explosion of synthesizers and brass as Cravity declares, "You make you feel so groovy!" in the music.

 Commercial performance

-"Groovy" debuted at number 132 on South Korea's Circle Digital Chart in the chart issue dated March 5–11, 2023; and number five on the Circle Download Chart.
+"Groovy" debuted at number 132 on South Korea's Circle Digital Chart on the chart issue dated March 5–11, 2023.
+On the monthly charts, Groovy debut and peaked at number 31 on the Circle Download Chart.
+Groovy is the first song from the group to enter the Circle Digital Charts in their career.

 Music video

-The music video, directed by Bart (FLIPEVIL), was released alongside the song by Starship Entertainment on March 6, 2023.
-The accompanying music video shows both sides of Cravity as the guys go from suit-and-tie office workers to colorfully dressed pop stars onstage and at press conferences that the paparazzi are fighting to film.
+The music video shows both sides of Cravity as the guys go from suit-and-tie office workers to colorfully dressed pop stars onstage and at press conferences that the paparazzi are fighting to film.
 The different worlds continuously mix throughout the visual until the final chorus, when the boys dance in vibrant, chic, contemporary suits.